mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 Then click on Next twice to get to (3) Set permissions and make the bucket public.
-This will allow anyone in the world to read the bucket and thus allows Pacman to download the packages anonymously.
+This will allow anyone in the world to read the bucket and thus allows `pacman` to download the packages anonymously.

 ![Public Bucket](./03-public-bucket.png)